top of page

 You can narrow your search.

-Owner-to-owner adoption is especially helpful if you are looking for a specific breed, age, or size.
+Owner-to-owner adoption can be especially helpful if you are looking for a specific breed, age, or size.
 While all varieties of animals come through the shelter, it’s all about timing, and often that boils down to luck.
 Small dogs, for example, are in high demand but are often adopted as quickly as they arrive.
 I liken it to how I browse Goodwill a few times a month: I can never predict what their inventory will be at any given time or who might find it before me.
-But if I were to use Facebook Marketplace, I could engage in a targeted search.
-That’s how self-rehoming platforms work.
+But if I were to use Facebook Marketplace, I could narrow my search - that’s how self-rehoming platforms work.

-Presumably, owners know their pet best, so they can provide the most detailed information on the pet’s likes, dislikes, must-haves, and deal-breakers.
-This is especially helpful for pets with any restrictions that would prevent them from being successful in a particular environment (e.g., no children, must be the only pet, needs an experienced owner, etc.).
+Presumably, owners know their pet best, so they can provide the most detailed information about their pet’s likes, dislikes, must-haves, and deal-breakers.
+This is especially helpful for pets with any restrictions that would prevent them from thriving in a particular environment (e.g., no children, must be the only pet, needs an experienced owner, etc.).

-Where can I find pets being rehomed by their owners?
+Where to find pets being rehomed by owner.

-Supported rehoming platforms like Home-to-Home and “Rehome” by Adopt-a-Pet have been major drivers of the self-rehoming movement.
+Supported rehoming platforms like “Rehome” by Adopt-a-Pet, Home-to-Home and Joyful Pets have been major drivers of the self-rehoming movement.
 These sites allow owners to advertise their pets in a searchable database that potential adopters use to find adoptable animals in their area.
-They promote safe and responsible rehoming practices for both the owner and adoptor by providing support across all aspects of the adoption process, from screening candidates to transferring ownership.
-The organizations listed below are separate entities, so unless the owner posts on multiple platforms, each site has unique content.
-Please note, this is essay is intended as an informational resource.
-A listing does not imply endorsement of the clinic or program.
+They promote safe and responsible rehoming practices for both the owner and adopter by providing support across all aspects of the adoption process, from screening candidates to transferring ownership.

 Finds homes for: Dogs, Cats, Rabbits, Small Animals, Reptiles, Amphibians, Fish, Horses, and Farm Animals